A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Problem Landscape Features

 \subsubsection{Exploratory Landscape Analysis}

-Exploratory landscape analysis (ELA)~\cite{ela} is an approach to characterize black-box optimization problem instances via numerical measures that each describe a different aspect of the problem instances.
-ELA features are calculated using a set of mathematical and statistical features, applied to candidate solutions purposefully sampled from the decision space from some (often non-adaptive) sampling distribution; these evaluations precede the actual optimization process in a dedicated preprocessing step.

-ELA features can be further distinguished into cheap features that are computed from a fixed set of samples and expensive features that require additional sampling (e.g., they may require running some local search variants or other sequential sampling approaches)~\cite{per_instance_algorithm_configuration}.
+Exploratory landscape analysis (ELA)~\cite{ela} is an approach to characterize black-box optimization problem instances using numerical measures that each describe a different aspect of the problem instances.
+ELA features can be further distinguished into \textit{cheap} features that are computed from a fixed set of samples and \textit{expensive} features that require additional sampling (e.g., they may require running some local search variants or other sequential sampling approaches)~\cite{per_instance_algorithm_configuration}.
 A convenient way to compute ELA features is provided by the \textit{flacco} R package~\cite{flacco}.
-This package offers 343 different feature values split into 17 feature groups, including dispersion, information content, meta-model, nearest better clustering, and principal component analysis.
-Recently, a Python version of the package, offering some additional feature sets from local optima networks, has been published~\cite{prager2022pflacco}.
+This package offers 343 different feature values split into 17 feature groups, including \textit{dispersion}, \textit{information content}, \textit{meta-model}, \textit{nearest better clustering}, and \textit{principal component analysis}.
+Recently, a Python version of the package has been published, offering some additional set of features from local optima networks~\cite{prager2022pflacco}.

 The original ELA features~\cite{ela} were grouped into six categories:

 \begin{itemize} \item The \textbf{convexity} of an optimization problem is captured by observing the difference in the objective value of a point which is a linear combination of two randomly sampled points and the convex combination of the objective values of the two sampled points.